Who Is Too Young or Too Old for You to Date?

 Men’s preferred minimum partner age: Let’s start with minimum age preferences reported by heterosexual men.
-In Figure 1, the solid black line represents the rule’s calculation for minimum acceptable range.
+In Figure 1, the solid black line represents the rule’s calculation for the minimum acceptable range.
 You can see that men are basically operating by the rule for minimum age preferences for marital relationships (blue bars) and serious dating relationships (yellow bars).
 Those age preferences consistently hover around the values denoted by the rule (the black line).
-If anything, in practice men are more conservative when it comes to preferred marriage, preferring a minimum age higher than the rule would say is OK.
+If anything, in practice, men are more conservative when it comes to preferred marriage, preferring a minimum age higher than the rule would say is OK.

 Figure 1: Male Participants' Minimum Preferred Partner Age as Compared to the Rule

 When it comes to sexual fantasies, however, men have minimum age preferences that are younger than the rule would designate appropriate.
-For example, this sample of 60-year-old men report that it is acceptable to fantasize about women in their 20s, which the rule would say is unacceptable.
+For example, this sample of 60-year-old men reports that it is acceptable to fantasize about women in their 20s, which the rule would say is unacceptable.
 But fantasies, of course, are not generally subject to public scrutiny and the rule is only designed to calculate what is socially acceptable in the public eye—so this discrepancy is not necessarily a failure of the rule.

-Men’s preferred maximum partner age: The rule states that you can calculate maximum acceptable partner ages by subtracting seven from your own age and multiplying it by 2.
+Men’s preferred maximum partner age: The rule states that you can calculate maximum acceptable partner ages by subtracting seven from your own age and multiplying it by two.
 Figure 2 clearly shows that the rule’s max-age guidelines for men do not reflect real-world preferences.
 The rule overestimates the perceived acceptability of men becoming involved with older women.
 Men do not show a linear increase in maximum age preference that matches the rule’s predictions.
 Instead, men report maximum acceptable partner ages that hover around their own age through their 40s.
 After 40, maximum age preferences for most categories remain lower than their own age.
-Thus the rule for maximum ages is fairly ineffective at capturing what men actually believe is acceptable.
+Thus the rule for maximum age is fairly ineffective at capturing what men actually believe is acceptable.

 Figure 2: Male Participants' Maximum Preferred Partner Age as Compared to the Rule

 Case Study: George Clooney.
 Now let's apply the rule to actual dating behavior by examining George Clooney’s dating habits.
 Clooney has been scrutinized at times for dating younger women, though not consistently, and this pattern is nicely reflected in a graph of his own age, his partners’ ages, and the rule’s calculations for minimum and maximum acceptable ages.
-Only twice has he become involved with women whose ages were outside the rule’s guideline.
-He approached the line with two other partners, but is well within the threshold in his marriage with Amal Alamuddin.
+Only twice has he become involved with women whose ages were outside the rule’s guidelines.
+He approached the line with two other partners but is well within the threshold in his marriage with Amal Alamuddin.

 Does the rule work for women?